 What role do containers play in a modern cloud-native application?
 InfoQ reached out to some of the most influential tech leaders in the industry and asked them to participate in a virtual roundtable.

 Setting up a new monitoring system might seem daunting at first.
 Franklin guides us through the first steps and explains the architecture and inner workings of a Graphite-based monitoring system.

 Delivering the right products fast can be challenging, certainly when there are many unknowns along the way.
 If you want to build products fast you need to be able to learn fast and efficiently.

-An introduction to Puppet, an infrastructure configuration management tool.
-In this article Susannah Axelrod, gives an overview of both Puppet, the language, and Puppet, the platform, discussing all the main concepts around them.
-Susannah also writes about how to start an Infrastructure as Code initiative as well as sharing additional learning resources for those who want to know Puppet in-depth.
+An introduction to Puppet, an infrastructure configuration management product.
+In this article Susannah Axelrod, gives an overview of both Puppet, the language, and Puppet, the platform.

-Kubernetes is an open source project to manage a cluster of Linux containers as a single system, managing and running Docker containers across multiple hosts, offering co-location of containers, service discovery and replication control.
+Kubernetes is an open source project to manage a cluster of Linux containers as a single system, managing and running Docker containers across multiple hosts.
+4

 Application Lifecycle Management has traditionally been difficult for databases.
 Ben Rees, explains why the road ahead is now clear for Database Lifecycle Management.